What Is Your Account Disk Usage? / What Is a Quota?

 These are temporary files and can safely be deleted.
 Most other directories in windowsdata can safely be removed except do not remove ~/windowsdata/Desktop, which contains configuration files for your Windows desktop.

-- Use a CD, DVD, flash drive, or ZIP disk to archive and backup files.
-The Linux and Windows computers in the Elder, Hering, and 2301 labs have CD or DVD writers.
+- Use a flash drive to archive and backup files.
 Flash drives can be used on any Linux or Windows computer with a USB port.

 - Regularly remove files that you no longer need.